Zhenyu-LIAO/RMT4ML/README.md

 # RMT4ML
-This repository contains [MATLAB](https://www.mathworks.com/products/matlab.html) for visualizing random matrix theory results and their applications to large dimensional machine learning problems.
+This repository contains [MATLAB](https://www.mathworks.com/products/matlab.html) for visualizing random matrix theory results and their applications to large dimensional machine learning problems, in the preprint of [Random Matrix Advances in Large Dimensional Machine Learning](https://zhenyu-liao.github.io/pdf/RMT4ML.pdf).

 In each subfolder (named after the corresponding section number) there are: